boldbi/bold-bi-docs/docs/faq/how-to-customize-side-bar-menu.md

 ---
 # How to customize side bar menu based on user permission

-This page describes how to customize side bar menu in the Bold BI application, based on user permission.
+This page describes how to customize the sidebar menu in the Bold BI application based on user permissions.

 ## Steps to customize side bar menu option based on user permission

-1. Set the `<IsUserBasedMenu>` as true in the config file, which is available in the following location.
+1. Set the `<IsUserBasedMenu>` to true in the config file, which is located in the following location.
    * For Windows - `C:\BoldServices\app_data\bi\configuration`
    * For Linux - `/var/www/bold-services/application/app_data/bi/configuration/`